Undergraduate Applying for Financial Aid

 Concordia Grant Aid and Scholarships are available to full-time, matriculated undergraduate students.
 In order to be considered for a grant or scholarship, students must complete the FAFSA.
 Click here for more information about Concordia’s scholarship and grant awards.

-For those who find it more convenient to pay on a monthly basis, Concordia offers a payment plan through Tuition Management Systems.
-Please visit the Tuition Management Systems website or contact the Student Account Services office for more information.
+For those who find it more convenient to pay on a monthly basis, Concordia offers a payment plan.
+To learn more please visit Banner Self Service, or contact the Student Accounts Office for more information.

 Maintaining your Financial Aid